road-core/rag-content/README.md

 ## Installing the Python library

-The ``lightspeed_rag_content`` library is not available via pip but is included in the base container image.
-To use it, you can manually generate or pull the base container image as follows:
+The ``lightspeed_rag_content`` library is not available via pip but is included in the base container image or can be installed via ``pdm``.

+### Via container image

+The base container image can be manually generated or pulled from a container registry.

 1. Install the requirements: ``make`` and ``podman``.